General elections in Singapore: Abstention

-Restoration of names can be done anytime except on election periods, between the day the Writ of Election is issued and Polling day; if the voter is unable to vote due to unforeseen circumstances, he may pre-apply for his name to be restored to the registers by submitting an application online prior to polling day; however, such cases can still allow the voter to vote, but doing so voids the earlier application.
+Restoration of names are open from the date when the list of non-voters have been complied by ELD until the day the Writ of Election for the next election is issued; if the voter is unable to vote due to unforeseen circumstances, he may pre-apply for his name to be restored to the registers by submitting an application online prior to polling day; however, such cases can still allow the voter to vote, but doing so voids the earlier application.
+As with the 2023 Presidential election, non-voters are notified through mail and Singpass application with reminders to restore their names back to the register.

 Past elections and latest election

 With effect from 3 June 1959, Singapore was granted full internal self-government by the British Government and became known as the State of Singapore.
 For the first time, Singapore had a fully elected Legislative Assembly.
 At the 1959 general election held on 30 May that year to give effect to the new constitution, the People's Action Party (PAP) led by Lee Kuan Yew swept into power with 43 out of 51 seats in the Assembly.
 Since then, the PAP has retained power and formed the Government through successive elections, and Singapore's merger with Malaysia in 1963 and full independence in 1965.
 In the 1968 general election, the PAP was returned unopposed in all except seven of the 58 constituencies, and won the remaining seats with 84% of the popular vote.
-Thereafter, every seat in Parliament was held by a PAP MP until Joshua Benjamin Jeyaretnam of the Workers' Party of Singapore won a 1981 by-election in the Anson constituency.
+Thereafter, every seat in Parliament was held by a PAP MP until Joshua Benjamin Jeyaretnam of the Workers' Party (Singapore) won a 1981 by-election in the Anson constituency.
 Jeyaretnam retained his seat at the following general election in 1984, at which Chiam See Tong of the Singapore Democratic Party was also elected as representative of Potong Pasir.
 Between 1984 and 2011, the number of elected parliamentary seats held by opposition parties fluctuated between one (after the 1988 election) and four (1991 election).
+Between 1988 and 2015, and again from 2020 to 2025, three political parties represented the parliament with the exception of 2015 to 2020 and 2025 onwards, where the parliament had only two parties.

-The latest general election in 2020 saw PAP's overall vote share dropped to 61.24% which was the lowest share since the 2011 elections and winning 83 out of 93 seats.
-For the first time, an opposition party – the Workers' Party – captured multiple GRCs with the newly formed four-seat Sengkang GRC (also the first time a newly formed constituency was won by the opposition on the first attempt) as well as retaining Hougang SMC and a five-seat Aljunied GRC, leaving the PAP with 83 out of 93 seats.
+The latest general election in 2025 saw PAP's overall vote share gained by 65.57%, up by 4% from their 2020's result of 61.24% and winning 87 out of 97 seats.
+The Workers' Party captured the remaining ten seats with two GRCs of five-seat Aljunied GRC and the four-seat Sengkang GRC (also the first time a newly formed constituency was won by the opposition on the first attempt in 2020) as well as retaining their safe seat of Hougang SMC.